 This process employs a mechanically propelled vehicle.
-Spray thermoplastic is applied to the road by air spray under pressure through one or more oil jacketed spray plastic guns.
-The marking is completed by a pressurised surface application of solid glass beads and the thermoplastic spray pattern results in a uniformly thick, well-defined and securely-bonded line.
+Spray road marking products are applied to the road by air spray under pressure through one or more oil jacketed spray plastic guns.
+The marking is completed by a pressurised surface application of solid glass beads and the road marking product spray pattern results in a uniformly thick, well-defined and securely-bonded line.
 The main benefits are speed of application (8–12km/h) and thin coat application.

 Recommended thickness: 1.0–2.5mm.